DataDog/datadog-agent/docs/agent/config.md

 ## Environment variables

 All the options supported by the Agent in the main configuration file (`datadog.yaml`) can also be set through environment variables, using the following rules:

- * Option names should be put in uppercase with the `DD_` prefix.
+1. Option names should be put in uppercase with the `DD_` prefix.
 Example: `hostname` -> `DD_HOSTNAME`

- * The nesting of config options should be indicated with an underscore separator.
+2. The nesting of config options should be indicated with an underscore separator.
 Example:
    ```yaml
    cluster_agent:
      cmd_port: <some_value>
    ```
    -> `DD_CLUSTER_AGENT_CMD_PORT=<some_value>`

+   Exception: at the moment, only some of the options nested under `apm_config` and `process_config` can be set through environment variables.

- * List of values should be separated by spaces.
+3. List of values should be separated by spaces.
 Example:
    ```yaml
    ac_include:
      - "image:cp-kafka"
      - "image:k8szk"
    ```
    -> `DD_AC_INCLUDE="image:cp-kafka image:k8szk"`

- * Any map structure but the proxy settings should be json-formatted.
+4. Options that expect a map structure with _arbitrary_, _user-defined_ keys should be json-formatted.
 Example:
    ```yaml
    docker_env_as_tags:
      ENVVAR_NAME: tag_name
    ```
    -> `DD_DOCKER_ENV_AS_TAGS='{ "ENVVAR_NAME": "tag_name" }'`

-Exception: at the moment, only some of the options nested under `apm_config` and `process_config` can be set through environment variables.

-Notes:
+   Note: this rule does not apply to options that expect a map structure with _predefined_ keys.
+For these options, refer to rule `2.` above.

- * Specifying nested variables with an environment variable overrides all the others nested variables of the parameter specified in the corresponding configuration file.
- * The above note doesn't apply for the proxy setting.
-[Refer to the dedicated Agent proxy documentation](https://docs.datadoghq.com/agent/proxy/#agent-v6) to learn more.
+Note: for a given config option, specifying a nested option with an environment variable overrides _all_ the nested options that are specified under that config option in the configuration file.
+There is one exception to this: the `proxy` config option, please refer to [the dedicated Agent proxy documentation](https://docs.datadoghq.com/agent/proxy/#agent-v6) for more on the proxy configuration.

 ## Orchestration + Agent Management